transportfoundry/itm-tutorial-R/index.md

 functions included with R, `filter` and `lag`, were replaced with versions in the `dplyr` library.

-Once you have successfully installed the tidyverse, your are ready to
+Once you have successfully installed the tidyverse, you are ready to use R for data science.